ammesonb/ubiquiti-config-generator/README.md

         - Hosts are more complex, so will be better-documented in the next section

 ## Hosts
-The host is the a principal item in this configuration.
+The host is the principal structure in this configuration.

-You must:
-- For dynamic firewall configuration, specify either an address group and/or IP address belonging to the host
-- Provide numeric ports, or names of port groups
+A host must have an address group or IP must be provided for dynamic firewall configuration.

 You can:
 - Provide ports to forward (NAT)